kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--cgroup-driver string&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>cgroupfs</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Driver that the kubelet uses to manipulate cgroups on the host.
 Possible values: <code>cgroupfs</code>, <code>systemd</code>.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--cgroup-root string&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>''</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Optional root cgroup to use for pods.
 This is handled by the container runtime on a best effort basis.
 Default: '', which means use the container runtime default.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's --config flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file</a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--cgroups-per-qos&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>true</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Enable creation of QoS cgroup hierarchy, if true top level QoS and pod cgroups are created.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file</a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--client-ca-file string</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the <code>CommonName</code> of the client certificate.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's --config flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file</a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>